History of Brackley Town Football Club

 1. History of Brackley Town Football Club

 Brackley is a small but growing Northamptonshire market town of around 15000 inhabitants situated between Northampton, Milton Keynes and Oxford.
-The nearest point of reference for many people would be the Silverstone motor racing circuit and Formula One has a big presence in the town as base for the world champion Mercedes team.
+The nearest point of reference for many people would be the Silverstone motor racing circuit and Formula One has a big presence in the town as the base for the multiple world championship winning Mercedes AMG Petronas F1 Team

 THE EARLY YEARS